Waterfest a true community effort

-ENGLEWOOD — Jim and Brenda Grant only moved to Englewood in April and they're already involved.
+ENGLEWOOD — Jim and Brenda Grant moved to Englewood in April and they’re already involved.

-The Grants, originally from the Chicago area, joined more than 400 other people Wednesday evening who are volunteering their time for the Fifth Annual Englewood Beach Waterfest.
+The Grants, originally from the Chicago area, joined more than 400 other people Wednesday volunteering their time for the fifth annual Englewood Beach Waterfest.

 “We thought this would be a good way to meet people,” Brenda said as they stood on line outside of the Englewood Elks Lodge.

-Like the other volunteers, the Grants received their volunteer T-shirts, wristbands and general information of their duties this weekend.
-They will be assisting with hospitality duties for VIPs and others.

-The Englewood Beach Waterfest is readying itself for Offshore Powerboat Association World Championships 10 a.m. to 4 p.m. this Saturday and Sunday off Manasota Key.
+The Englewood Beach Waterfest is readying itself for Offshore Powerboat Association World Championships 10 a.m. to 4 p.m.
+Saturday and Sunday off Manasota Key.
 Ground zero will be the Race Village at Englewood Beach.
-Volunteers will be asked to do everything from help setting up to cleaning up afterward on Monday.

 Some volunteers are returning, like Mia Conlon, who teaches marine biology at Lemon Bay High School.